 “It is a little ironic that reducing the use of social media actually causes you to feel less lonely,” said Hunt.
 “A number of the present literature on social media suggests there is an immense amount of social comparison that occurs.

 They reported that they felt worse about their particular looks just in the first condition, together with peers, but not family.

-“The results revealed that these young adult women felt more disappointed with their own bodies,” said researcher Jennifer Mills in a declaration.
-“They felt worse about their own appearance after taking a look at social networking pages of somebody that they believed to be more attractive than them.
+“The results revealed that these young adult women experienced more disappointment with their own bodies,” said researcher Jennifer Mills in a declaration.
+“They felt worse about their own appearance.
+They browsed social networking pages of somebody and believed them to be more attractive than them.
 Even though they felt bad about themselves until they came to the study, on average, they still felt worse after finishing the task.”

-What’s also significant to point out, but wasn’t analyzed here, is that making any type of comparison–not just to individuals who you think are more attractive or smarter, but also individuals who you think are not as attractive or clever (or something ) compared to you–is linked to poorer well-being.
-A really neat study a couple of years ago illustrated this, discovering the link between social networking and melancholy was mostly mediated with this “social comparison” variable.
+What’s also significant to point out, is that making any type of comparison is due to poorer well-being.
+A really neat study had illustrated this, discovering the link between social networking and melancholy has a connection with this “social comparison” variable.
 And this was true in either direction, “upward” or “downward.”

 The most important thing is again what researchers–and even some of the developers of social media apps themselves–have been saying for a while now.
-Social media, particularly spending extended periods of time on it, is just not that good for all of us.
-We may not have to quit it completely, but restricting our time on social media much, and reconnecting with family and friends in real life, is certainly the thing to do.
+Spending long stretches on social media is just not that good for all of us.
+We may not have to quit it completely.
+But restricting our time on social media much, and reconnecting with family and friends in real life, is certainly the thing to do.